gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/v1_vs_v2.md

 # What changed between Gefyra v1 and Gefyra v2?

 **Operator** - Gefyra's operator was completely refactored.
-It now acts as a state machine and shows much more stable and consistent bahviour.
-It manages 2 custom resources - GefyraClients and GefyraBridges.
+It now acts as a state machine and shows much more stable and consistent behaviour.
+It manages 2 custom resources - `GefyraClients` and `GefyraBridges`.

-**Access Management** - While Gefyra `v1` just installed its operator into the cluster via the `up` command `v2` allows for a more fine grained control. `gefyra up` was split into `gefyra install`, `gefyra client` and the `gefyra connection` commands.
-Every connection to the cluster is now controlled by a `GefyraClient` object which represents an indiviual's (developer's) connection to the cluster.
+**Access Management** - While Gefyra `v1` just installed its operator into the cluster via the `up` command, Gefyra 2 allows for a more fine grained control. `gefyra up` was split into `gefyra install`, `gefyra client` and the `gefyra connection` commands.
+Every connection to the cluster is now controlled by a `GefyraClient` object which represents an indiviual client connection to the cluster.
 For every `GefyraClient` a separate service account is created.

 **Load Balancer Presets** - Not every cluster is just reachable through a public IP.
 To expose it for Gefyra's connection purposes we allow you to use